L4COUR/L4COUR_Max-Patchers/README.md

-# La-Cour_Max4Live-Jitter-Visualizer-patch
+# La-Cour_Max4Live, Max/MSP, Max/Jitter
-Performance composed in Ableton live, and audio-visuals programmed in Max for live via jitter and OpenGL.
+Performance composed in Ableton live, and Audiovisuals programmed in Max for live via jitter and OpenGL.